 Home ownership is far less common among black and Hispanic Americans than among white Americans, and blacks and Hispanics who own homes are less likely to have homes that appreciate in value, according to a report in the Atlantic.
 They’re also more likely to lose their homes to foreclosure.

-One reason for more frequent home ownership woes among minority groups is that home loan
+One reason for more frequent home ownership woes among minority groups is that home loans

 A common refrain has been that some minority borrowers are more likely to have worse borrowing options not because of race, but because of their economic situation.
 But the study simply doesn’t bear that out.
 According to authors Patrick Bayer, Fernando Ferreira and Stephen L. Ross, race is a key factor in determining the kind of loan product a borrower gets, even after all other factors are taken into account.

 Even after controlling for factors like credit score, debt-to-income ratio and LTV, Hispanic Americans are 78 times more likely than whites to be steered toward a high-cost loan.
 African Americans are 105 times more likely, the study found.